 Keep up to date

-- Current Contents Connect is a database on Web of Science, one of the largest platforms of scholarly information and literature.
+- Current Contents Connect - a database on Web of Science platform, one of the largest platforms of scholarly information and literature.

-- Science Direct is one of the largest databases in the sciences as well as for health and technology.
+- Science Direct - one of the largest databases in the sciences as well as for health and technology.
 It is hosted on Scopus.

-- EBSCOhost is large platform of multidisciplinary literature for the arts, architecture, business, nursing, justice, education, environmental sciences, medicine, psychology and social work.
+- EBSCOhost - a large platform of multidisciplinary literature for the arts, architecture, business, nursing, justice, education, environmental sciences, medicine, psychology and social work.

 You can also go directly to almost all journal home pages or publishers' websites, to select a particular journal you are interested in and sign up for a TOC alert.